programmableweb/salvager/README.md

 Then, to get an OAuth token for your Facebook account, go to the [Graph Explorer](https://developers.facebook.com/tools/explorer/).
 Once you're in the Graph Explorer, make sure you select the application you just created.
 Then click "Get Token", then "Get User Access Token".
 Select the permissions for all the User Data Permissions as well as "user_events" under "Events, Groups & Pages", and then submit the form.
 The access token will then populate the Access Token text box in the main explorer view.
 Copy this and use it for the USER_TOKEN below.

 Create a `.env` file in the root of this project directory.
+See `.env.example.local` for an example.
 Add the following variables to that file, inserting your own values:

     FACEBOOK_APP_ID=